-- Maryant Fernandez-Perez, The European Consumer Organisation (BEUC)

-- Burcu Kilic, Public Citizen
+- Thomas Baert, Delegation of the European Union to the United States - Maryant Fernandez-Perez, The European Consumer Organisation (BEUC) - Burcu Kilic, Public Citizen

-- More speakers to be confirmed

 This session will be moderated by Dough Palmer, Politico

 2. Benefits and risks of open banking

 Open banking is one of the biggest, most recent technological developments in retail finance.
 In open banking systems consumers give third parties access to their financial data.
 These third parties (banks, FinTechs and other innovative service providers and intermediaries) then analyse consumers' financial data and make payments or manage consumers' funds and offer personalised services.
 The promise is that data sharing will make life more convenient for consumers.
 However, a clear legal framework for a consumer-friendly open banking environment is still missing in both the EU and the US.
 This session will explore how to ensure consumers are in control of their financial data.